-This example illustrates how to expose a sample mapping job as a Web service.
-The sample mapping was already designed with MapForce; it reads data from a Microsoft Access database which stores a list of person records.
-The mapping retrieves from the database only person records whose last name begins with a specific letter (supplied as a parameter).
-You will learn how to deploy the existing mapping from MapForce to FlowForce Server (either on the same or on a different machine), and turn it into a Web service.
+This example illustrates how to create a FlowForce Server job exposed as a Web service.
+The job executes a mapping designed with Altova MapForce.
+The mapping queries data from a SQLite database and retrieves only records that match a value supplied as parameter when the Web service is called.
+You will learn how to deploy the existing mapping from MapForce to FlowForce Server and turn it into a Web service.
 After completing this example, you will be able to invoke the Web service from a browser.

 •Required licenses: MapForce Enterprise or Professional edition, MapForce Server or MapForce Server Advanced Edition, FlowForce Server

 •The FlowForce Web Server and FlowForce Server services must be listening at the configured network address and port

 •You have a FlowForce Server user account with permissions to one of the containers (by default, the /public container is accessible to any authenticated user)